snoopyuj/UnityLearn-Addressables-LoadyDungeons/MyNotes.md

 - Window > Asset Management > Addressables > Groups
 - Window > Asset Management > Addressables > Profiles
+- When we `load assets (a list) by a label`, instead of releasing the instance and the asset, we keep all the assets in memory and randomly pick again

 ## Several Ways to Load Prefabs